Tomshiii/ahk_wiki/Latest/Classes/Editors/Premiere_RightClick.md

 > ### *This script only gets tested on v22.3.1 of Premiere Pro*.
 >  - ##### It *should* work on v23.1+ but development on those versions is not active

-> ⚠️ This script will **_not_** function correctly if multiple sequences are open.
-Unfortunately, attempting to highlight the timeline while it's already active will cycle through sequences. ⚠️
+> ⚠️ This script **_may not_** function correctly if multiple sequences are open.
+Unfortunately, attempting to highlight the timeline while it's already active will cycle through sequences.
+The script will do a pixel search at some of the stored coordinates of the timeline and check for the focus outline to determine if this timeline focusing is required - this *should* mitigate this issue under most cicumstances, but in the event out outlier event occurs, this issue can be somewhat mitigated by toggling whether the function focuses the timeline by calling `prem().__toggleTimelineFocus()`.
+This particular solution isn't perfect and makes the function somewhat weaker, but can help when keeping multiple sequences open is necessary and you're running into those edge cases. ⚠️

 > ⚠️ This script is very particular about where it's placed within other scripts.
 Other mouse scripts can interfere with it causing issues.
 Take note of where I have placed it within `My Scripts.ahk` for reference ⚠️
 ***